Iterative Contact-resolving Hybrid Methods for Multiscale Contact Mechanics: Numerical experiments

 \section{Numerical experiments}

 In this section, we conduct numerical experiments to demonstrate the performance of the proposed iterative contact-resolving hybrid methods.
-The demonstration spans from the use of mixed FEM across the entire domain to a hybrid combination of mixed multiscale methods in the larger domain and mixed FEM in the smaller domain.
+The demonstration spans from the use of mixed FEM across both subdomains to a combination of mixed multiscale methods in the larger domain and mixed FEM in the smaller domain.
 All computations were performed using MATLAB 2021a on a Lenovo ThinkCentre M80q Gen 4 desktop computer equipped with an Intel Core~i9-13900T processor and 32~GB of RAM.